DanVal123/notes/git/README.md

 # Git

 At the beginning, I had issues using the command `git push origin main`.
-I was getting an error and git was neither accepting my password or a key.
+I was getting an error and git was neither accepting my password nor a key.
 The [solution](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git#git-credential-manager) I found consists in typing the following two commands in a terminal
 ```
 $ brew tap microsoft/git
 $ brew install --cask git-credential-manager-core